susu-dot-dev/japikey_js/packages/express/README.md

   return {
     expiresAt: new Date(expiresAt),
     claims: { scopes }, // Any claims you want encoded in the token
-    metadata: {}, // Any extra things you want to store in the database };
+    databaseMetadata: {}, // Any extra things you want to store in the database };
 }
 const db = new SqliteDriver(process.env.SQLITE_PATH);